tinymovr/Tinymovr-ROS/README.md

 __Tinymovr ROS Hardware Interface__

-A ROS package that provides hardware interfacing for Tinymovr devices.
+A ROS package that provides hardware interfacing for the [Tinymovr](https://tinymovr.com) motor controller.
 This interface allows for seamless integration of Tinymovr devices with ROS-based robotic systems, offering joint state and control through ROS topics and services.

 ## Features
 - Real-time reading of joint positions, velocities, and efforts.